-Shipping and handling costs represent costs associated with shipping product to customers and receiving product from vendors and are included in cost of sales in the condensed consolidated statements of income.
-Shipping and handling costs totaled \$5.2 million and \$6.7 million for the three months ended September 30, 2023 and 2022, respectively.
+Shipping and handling costs represent costs associated with shipping product to customers and receiving product from vendors and are included in cost of sales in the consolidated statements of income.
+Shipping and handling costs totaled \$6.1 million and \$5.2 million for the three months ended September 30, 2024 and 2023, respectively.